boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Show Header

-This allows you to enable or disable the `widget title` of the 100% stacked area chart.
+This feature allows you to enable or disable the `widget title` of the 100% stacked area chart.

 #### Allow Maximize View